Toss3/rtx5090tracker/README.md

         to = RECIPIENT_EMAIL_ADDRESS  # The email address to receive notifications

         [PRODUCT]
-        url = https://marketplace.nvidia.com/sv-se/consumer/graphics-cards/  # The URL of the product page selector = #resultsDiv > div > div:nth-child(2) > div:nth-child(2) > div.product_detail_78.nv-priceAndCTAContainer > div > div.clearfix.pdc-87.fe-pids > a > button  # The CSS selector for the availability button
+        url = https://marketplace.nvidia.com/sv-se/consumer/graphics-cards/?locale=sv-se&page=1&limit=12&gpu=RTX%205090&gpu_filter=RTX%205090~1,RTX%205080~1  # The URL of the product page - URLs with special characters are supported directly selector = #resultsDiv > div > div:nth-child(2) > div:nth-child(2) > div.product_detail_78.nv-priceAndCTAContainer > div > div.clearfix.pdc-87.fe-pids > a > button  # The CSS selector for the availability button
         blocking_text = NVIDIA GeForce RTX 5090  # Text to check for potential blocking
+        out_of_stock_text = finns ej i lager # The text indicating the product is out of stock - will be converted to lowercase in the script

         [SETTINGS]
         check_interval = 60  # The interval in seconds between checks